-This huge mall is the largest shopping center in the state, and offers not only tons of your favorite stores but also more than a dozen restaurants, lots of nightlife and entertainment, discounted outlet stores, and Wonderworks - which has over 100+ hands on science exhibits plus laser tag, a ropes course, and a 6D motion ride.
+This huge mall is the largest shopping center in the state and one of the largest in the US, and offers not only tons of your favorite stores but also more than a dozen restaurants, lots of nightlife and entertainment, discounted outlet stores, and Wonderworks - which has over 100+ hands on science exhibits plus laser tag, a ropes course, and a 6D motion ride.

 There are multiple orchards where you and your family can pick your own apples!
 The most popular orchard is Beak and Skiff, which in addition to apple picking also has its own brewery and bakery, a treehouse for the kids that has rides and games, and hosts concerts.
 There are also other farms close by that offer many other fruits for you to pick, including strawberries, blueberries, and raspberries.